Camnaz/nexus/README.md

 ## Overview

 Nexus is a visionary project that aims to revolutionize the world of decentralized application development.
-Our multi-year endeavor will bring together the latest advancements in the web3 space into a single platform that is accessible via web browser.
+Our multi-year endeavor will bring together the latest advancements in the web3 space into a single platform that is accessible via web browser with an ios companion app.
 With Nexus, developers can build applications that benefit end-users in ways that were not previously possible.

 ## Key Features